ViniciusLima94/conway/README.md

 To compile use: g++ simulate.cpp conway.cpp

+To plot the results of the simulation use: ipython plotting.py

 In simulate.cpp if SPACESHIP is set to false simulate a randomly initiated grid.

 ![Random initiated grid](figures/RANDOM.gif)